Guide of Impact on the Personal Data Protection

 As a corollary, the implementation of an EIPD in each project that a company develops and that involves the use of personal data is necessary to fully comply with local regulations on data protection.
 In the event that the risks of data collection and processing are high, it should be weighed if the measures developed, manage to minimize them, or if, on the contrary, they also pose a high risk, to which alternative ways of managing the data should be sought.
 In this way, the law and its postulates comply.

-Last August, the CJEU settled a new conflict about the processing of personal data, Facebook and the popular “like” icon.
+Last August, the CJEU settled a new conflict about the processing of data protection, Facebook and the popular “like” icon.

 The conflict took place when ¨Fashion ID¨, a German e-commerce company that sells clothing, inserted the “like” Facebook button on its website.
 This insertion seems to have the consequence that, when a visitor visits the “Fashion ID” website, personal data of that visitor is transmitted to Facebook Ireland.
 As it was analyzed in this ruling, this transmisión of data is made without the said visitor being aware of it and regardless of whether they are a member of the Facebook social network or if they clicked on the “like” button.